Projective Cyclic Groups in Higher Dimensions: Introduction

-\begin{theorem}[The equicontinuity set] Let $\gamma\in PSL(n +1,\C)$ be a projective transformation, then one has: \begin{enumerate} \item The element $\gamma$ is elliptic if an only if the equicontinuity set of $\langle \gamma \rangle $ is the whole space $\P^n$. \item The element $\gamma$ is loxodromic if and only if the equicontinuity set of $\langle \gamma \rangle $ can be described as the complement of union of two proper distinct projective subspaces $\mathcal{L}_1,\,\mathcal{L}_2$ of $\P^n$ {\rm ( see Theorem \ref{t:equi} for a precise description)}. \item The element $\gamma$ is parabolic if and only if the equicontinuity set of $\langle \gamma \rangle $ is the complement of a projective subspace $\mathcal{L}_1$ {\rm (see Theorem \ref{t:equi} for a precise description)}. \end{enumerate} \end{theorem}
+\item The element $\gamma$ is loxodromic if and only if the complement of the equicontinuity set of $\langle \gamma \rangle $ can be described as the union of two proper distinct projective subspaces $\mathcal{L}_1,\,\mathcal{L}_2$ of $\P^n$ {\rm ( see Theorem \ref{t:equi} for a precise description)}.